Tuesday 13 July 2021 14:00 – 15:00 (CEST)

 An industrial perspective on learning models for decision and control

 In 2001 he made the shift from academic to industrial research and joined ABB Corporate Research in Västerås, Sweden.
-After a specialist career culminating in an appointment to Corporate Research Fellow in 2009, he from 2012 – July 2020 had multiple positions responsible for managing research inside ABB.
-For example from 2014-2019 he was funding and coordinating all Control research globally in ABB.
-He is now since August 2020 Corporate Research Fellow for Automation and Control.
+After a specialist career culminating in an appointment to Corporate Research Fellow in 2009, from 2012 until June 2020 he held multiple positions responsible for funding and coordinating research inside ABB.
+Most prominently, from January 2014 until March 2019 he was Group Research Area Manager coordinating all Control research globally at ABB Corporate Research.
+Meanwhile Isaksson still kept a connection to the academic world as Adjunct Professor in Automatic Control at Linköping University 2006-2015.
+He is now once again Corporate Research Fellow for Automation and Control.

 University of Cambridge, UK